 |Tim Roufs||extended search|

 We have all kinds of games which we enjoy.
 Besides the moccasin game, we liked to play lacrosse.(1) In canoe days Indians from different reservations came long distances to play a game like lacrosse.
 They used to land by the lake shore and play there.
-That's the only fun they had -- outside of moccasin games.
+That's the only team fun they had -- outside of moccasin games.
 In the old days we had moccasin games and lacrosse.
 They were quite the games.